ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : An environment capable of making trustworthiness Claims about an Attested Environment.

-Background-Check message flow:
+Background-Check Message Flow:

-: An attestation workflow where the Attester provides Evidence to a Relying Party, who consults one or more Verifiers who supply Results to the Relying Party.
+: An attestation workflow where the Attester provides Evidence to a Relying Party, who consults one or more Verifiers who supply Attestation Results to the Relying Party.
 See {{background}}.

 Claim:

 : A statement about the construction, composition, validation or behavior of an Entity that affects trustworthiness.
-Evidence, Reference Values and Results are expressions that consists of one or more Claims.
+Evidence, Reference Values and Attestation Results are expressions that consists of one or more Claims.
 <!--
 Statements about trustworthiness characteristics of an Attested Computing Environment.
 The veracity of a Claim is determined by the reputation of the entity making the Claim.
 Reputation may involve identifying, authenticating and tracking transactions associated with an entity.
 RATS may be used to establish entity reputation, but not exclusively.
 Other reputation mechanisms are out-of-scope.
 -->

 Conveyance:

-: The process of transferring Evidence, Reference Values and Results between Entities participating in attestation workflow.
+: The process of transferring Evidence, Reference Values and Attestation Results between Entities participating in attestation workflow.

 Entity: